-7 ANALYSIS OF NUMI DATA AT 2.06E20 POT
+7 ANALYSIS OF NUMI DATA AT 2.10E20 POT

-Figure 53: Distribution of 7-channel selection results from NuMI run1 data: (from left to right, top to bottom) fully contained v_e CC, partially contained v_e CC, fully contained v{μ} CC, partially contained v{μ} CC, fully contained CC π^0 , partially contained CC π^0 , and NC π^0 .
-MC statistics, flux & cross-section uncertainty is included in the final uncertainty, shown in the red band in the panels below.
+Figure 38: Distribution of 7-channel selection results from NuMI run1 data: (from left to right, top to bottom) fully contained v_e CC, partially contained v_e CC, fully contained v{μ} CC, partially contained v{μ} CC, fully contained $CC \pi^0$, partially contained CC π^0 , and NC π^0 .
+MC statistics, flux & cross-section uncertainty are included in the final uncertainty, shown in the red band in the panels below.

 The current open data of the BNB data stream (~5.3e+19 POT) is limited by statistics, especially for FC v_e CC channel at low-energy region.
-Such situation is not expected to change before the planned data unblinding at 6.95e+20 POT.
-Therefore, we are working on the data processing of the off-axis NuMI neutrino data stream, which is allowed for full access.
 At the same POT, the NuMI data stream has about three times more v_e CC events than that of BNB data stream in the low-energy region.
 The analysis of this channel is thus expected to provide useful information regarding the v_e CC event selection.
-Figure 53 shows the result from the selections, for all the 7 channels.
-No changes were made on the event reconstruction, nor the event selection cuts (e.g. BDTs as in BNB v{μ} CC and v_e CC event selections).
+Figure 38 shows the result from the selections, for all the 7 channels.
+The same event reconstruction and event selections are applied to the NuMI data as for BNB data.
 The only change is the coincidence window between the PMT flash with the trigger time (9 μ s instead of 1.6 μ s of BNB).
 The data/MC are consistent within systematic uncertainties.
-The distribution of nue BDT scores of NuMI events is presented in Fig. 54.
+The distribution of nue BDT scores of NuMI events is presented in Fig. 39.
 It also shows a good agreement between data and Monte-Carlo, indicating the validity of the BNB v_e CC BDT selection.
 Currently, the "Dirt" sample is not yet included, but given the purity of the selection on available Monte-Carlo samples, we expect its impact to be minimal.
 Nevertheless, future iterations of the analysis will include the study of this sample.

-Figure 54: v_e BDT score (greater than 0) distribution for both fully contained and partially contained event candidates.
+Figure 39: v_e BDT score (greater than 0) distribution for both fully contained and partially contained event candidates.
 The NuMI data result is overlaid and the bottom panel presents the systematic uncertainty of the prediction, including MC statistic, cross section and flux uncertainties.

-To demonstrate the similarity in the v_e CC event selection, Fig. 55 shows v_e selection efficiency comparison between BNB and NuMI data stream, as a function of true neutrino energy.
+To demonstrate the similarity in the v_e CC event selection, Fig. 40 shows the v_e selection efficiency comparison between the BNB and NuMI data streams, as a function of true neutrino energy.
 The efficiency is comparable between two data streams, both in fully contained and combined samples, but slightly lower with NuMI FC sample compared to that of BNB.
-The data/MC consistency in the v_e CC event selection from NuMI data validates the v_e CC event selection strategy, and removes the potential concern that data/MC may have discrepancies in modeling v_e CC events.
+The data/MC consistency in the v_e CC event selection in NuMI data validates the v_e CC event selection strategy, and further validates the ability of the Wire-Cell reconstruction and selection to identify a sample of data-based low energy electron neutrino events.

-Figure 55: Selection efficiency of v_e CC between BNB and NuMI data stream, as a function of true neutrino energy.
+Figure 40: Selection efficiency of v_e CC between BNB and NuMI data stream, as a function of true neutrino energy.
 The efficiency of NuMI data stream is slightly lower because the BDT was trained by BNB samples and directly applied on NuMI data.